KaviduDinal/CareClick/README.md

 # CareClick
-This is the web site for keep safe patients from emergency situations
+This is the web site for keep safe patients from emergency situation's